-The Tualatin Valley Rock and Gem Club and its representatives, membership, and affiliates are to be held harmless and are not liable for visitors to the site.
+The Tualatin Valley Gem Club and its representatives, membership, and affiliates are to be held harmless and are not liable for visitors to the site.
 The materials presented on this site are provided “as is” and without warranties of any kind either express or implied.
-To the fullest extent permissible pursuant to applicable law, Tualatin Rock and Gem Club disclaims all warranties, express or implied, including, but not limited to, implied warranties of merchantability and fitness for a particular purpose.
-Tualatin Rock and Gem Club does not warrant that the functions contained in the materials will be uninterrupted or error-free, that defects will be corrected, or that Tualatin Rock and Gem Club or the server that makes it available are free of viruses or other harmful components.
+To the fullest extent permissible pursuant to applicable law, Tualatin Valley Gem Club disclaims all warranties, express or implied, including, but not limited to, implied warranties of merchantability and fitness for a particular purpose.
+Tualatin Valley Gem Club does not warrant that the functions contained in the materials will be uninterrupted or error-free, that defects will be corrected, or that Tualatin Valley Gem Club or the server that makes it available are free of viruses or other harmful components.

 Field Trips and Club Events and Activities

 The Tualatin Valley Gem Club promotes legal rockhounding only, and extreme safety at field trips and club events and activities.
 Each location is covered by its own rules, guidelines, policies, and insurance, and the club has their own such guidelines for members and non-members.
 Please see the following as guidelines for participation beyond our bylaws and club rules and regulations.
 These are meant as an overview of the guidelines, standards, and laws for educational purposes only:

 We strongly support first and foremost the rock hounding code of ethics

 - Rockhounding on Public Lands Oregon/Washington BLM

 - ORS 358.920 – Prohibited conduct – 2013 Oregon Revised Statutes for archaeological public and private land